 Tomcot has been proven to be an extremely reliable producer at Dave Wilson Nursery in the Central Valley of California.
 A few varieties with a later bloom time have been developed such as Harglow and Harcot from Canada and Earli Autumn from Zaiger.
 In addition, a sturdy row cover can be put over the tree after it has blossomed to protect it from frost and wind.
 Under those circumstances, having a smaller tree is beneficial which also helps when it comes to harvesting.
 Most of the varieties we offer are self-fruitful, although two varieties will provide the biggest crop.

 All-purpose freestone, sweet, aromatic, flavorful.
 Long-time no. 1 apricot in California.
 Early bloom.
 Late June/early July harvest.
+Zones 7 to 9.
 400 hours or less.
 Self-fruitful.
-Available on Cit.
+Available on Mari.

 Brittany Gold Apricot - Semi-dwarf

 A very consistent producer and proven to perform in tough climates where no other apricots do.
 Large, firm, sweet fruit has an extremely long season for an apricot, hanging on the tree for two weeks or more at the end of July.
-500 hours.
+Zones 7 to 9.
+5-600 hours.
 Self-fruitful.
 Pat. no. 13504 (Zaiger).
 Available on Cit.

 Tomcot Apricot - Semi-dwarf

 The most consistently productive apricot variety at Dave Wilson Nursery 1992-97.
 Large, orange fruit with firm, sweet flesh.
 Early harvest (late May, early June).
+Zones 4 to 9.
 500 hours or less.
 Partly self-fruitful; biggest crops if cross-pollenized by another apricot.
 Pat.
 No. 7034.
 Available on Cit.